alovajs/alovajs.github.io/tutorial/project/best-practice/manage-apis.md

 ## Manage method instances

 We can use different js files to classify and manage method instances.
-For example, in the above api management structure, `api/methods/user.js` will be used to manage method instances related to user information, and `api/methods/order.js` will be used `A method instance related to order management.
+For example, in the api management structure above, `api/methods/user.js` manages method instances related to user information, and `api/methods/order.js` manages method instances related to order management.

-In addition, as mentioned above, in addition to sending requests, method instances can also be used to operate caches and states.
-In order to ensure the number and order of request parameters, we can use a function to correspond to a request API, through The corresponding method instance is returned in the form of incoming request parameters.
-As long as the incoming parameters are the same, the request information and parameter order of the method instance are also the same, so as to ensure that the method instance used to operate the cache and state is correct.
+In addition, as mentioned above, method instances do more than send requests; they also operate on caches and states.
+To keep the number and order of request parameters consistent, map each request API to a function that returns the corresponding method instance based on the incoming request parameters.
+As long as the incoming parameters are the same, the method instance's request info and parameter order stay the same, which ensures that the correct method instance is used for cache and state operations.

 ```javascript title=api/methods/user.js
 import { userAlova } from '..';